khurlic/khurlic.github.io/source/_posts/2014-01-31-xen-delete-my-vm.markdown

 categories: linux tech xen
 ---

-This blog post will show you how to delete the vm of your chooseing and it's primary disk from a Citrix Xen Server.
+This blog post will show you how to delete the vm of your choosing and it's primary disk from a Citrix Xen Server.
 A few things to keep in mind.
 Some of the disk will show up as xvda vs hda.
 This depends on how you have configured your server.